SimonBolducBeaudoin/SBB/README.md

-# SignalProcessing
+# SBB
-C++ methods wrapped with pybind11 for signal processing.
+A python module for all the python code I'm devellopping for my lab experiements.

 # Installation
 ## Before installing